Aquatic Therapy and Deep Water Running

-- improve mobility and range of motion;
+- Increase and maintain muscular flexibility, mobility and range of motion;

-- increase muscular strength; and
+- Increase muscular strength; and

-- improve coordination, balance and postural alignment.
+- Improve coordination, balance and postural alignment.

 Other benefits include:

-- a high calorie consumption;
+- A high calorie consumption;

-- a massaging effect on your muscles;
+- A massaging effect on your muscles;

-- the ability to train during very hot weather, (using an outdoor pool or freshwater lake;
+- The ability to train during very hot weather, (using an outdoor pool or freshwater lake;

-- the ability to train during very cold weather, (using an indoor heated pool);
+- The ability to train during very cold weather, (using an indoor heated pool);

-- a great supplement or alternative to regular training;
+- A great supplement or alternative to regular training;

-- is usually pleasurable and very relaxing; and
+- Is usually pleasurable and very relaxing; and

-- because your body is supported by water your heart rate is slightly lower, meaning aquatic therapy is relatively safe for obese individuals, pregnant ladies and those suffering from hypertension and heart disease.
+- Because your body is supported by water your heart rate is slightly lower, meaning aquatic therapy is relatively safe for obese individuals, pregnant ladies and those suffering from hypertension and heart disease.

 What Equipment Do You Need?